 Currently, Avista's electrical consumption benefits from our own renewable energy base.
 Today, approximately 59% of our Washington and Idaho operations are supported by electrical generation capability from renewable energy, and this percentage will only continue to grow in the near-term and long-term as we implement our renewable energy strategy and continue to work towards our aspirational clean electricity goal.

 Such renewable energy growth is likewise anticipated for our electricity consumption requirements in Oregon as well.
 The state's House Bill 2021 mandates an 80% baseline emissions reduction by 2030 and a 90% baseline emissions reduction by 2035.
 These regulatory requirements support the continued procurement of new renewable energy resources for Oregon utilities to meet these compliance obligations, which ultimately benefit customers like Avista with lower carbon emitting electric generating resources.

 Within our operations, we are actively pursuing energy efficiency efforts and conservation measures.
-Over the last few years, we have implemented numerous best practice energy efficiency and conservation measures to reduce our facilities' energy consumption and reduce these associated greenhouse gas emissions.
-Projects at our main corporate campus include lighting retrofit projects, HVAC system replacements, new building control technology, automated energy management products and better insulated windows that reduce energy loss through the envelope of the building.
+Over the last decade, we have implemented numerous best practice energy efficiency and conservation measures to reduce our facilities' energy consumption and reduce these associated greenhouse gas emissions.